 Annotated Code of Maryland which provides for, among other things, hardship waivers on liens in all cases, including wrongful death claims.
 (Not for nothing, this law also holds the plaintiff’s attorney personally liable for the subrogation claim if the attorney ignores written notice of the lien.)

 - Reduces the lien by one-third of the amount of the recipient‘s attorney‘s fees in the event that the Department, after notice, fails to intervene in the recipient‘s case.
-And they are never going to intervene.
-This is really huge.
+And they will never intervene.
+This is huge.

 - Gives attorneys the ability to put disputed funds in trust so there can be a fair adjudication of what is owed and allows the plaintiff the opportunity to challenge the subrogation claim.